 If you find yourself consistently needing to combine multiple Attributes to send surveys by or slice results by (for example, if you often find yourself needing to send surveys to a department in a particular office location), then you can create Saved Groups that consist of any combination of Attributes for easy re-use.

-You can also view the number of users in a Segment in the main Segments tab, update the name of a Segment, or delete a Segment if you do not need it any longer by clicking on the three dots to the right of the Segment and selecting Edit or Delete.
+You can also view the number of users in a Saved Group in the main Saved Group page, update the name of a Saved Group, manage the Group Admins, or delete a Saved Group if you do not need it any longer by clicking on the three dots to the right of the Saved Group and selecting Edit, Manage Admins or Delete.

 If you would prefer to have all of your users' Segments assigned at once, you can export your users in the User Management page, fill out the Segment column in the spreadsheet, and send it to our Support team so that they can upload this user file into your account.

 We do not have to tell you how important it is to survey your entire organization - understanding how employees are feeling and getting a picture of the overall health of your organization's culture is invaluable.
 But it is also important to collect targeted feedback from certain locations and workgroups, and that is where selecting your audience comes in.

 View survey results by specific groups

 Viewing your survey results by Attributes and Saved Groups allows you to better understand the context of your survey results so that you can make the most educated decisions in regards to improving your culture.